3 Advantages of buying a renovated unit.

 Without this extension, I would have to do it because the toilet design from the developer was very poor.

-My first property outside the state I work in was also renovated
+My first property outside the state I work in was also a renovated unit

 I was still working in Penang when I decided to invest into a property outside Penang.
 My first condo in the Klang Valley was in Kelana Jaya and it was also a renovated unit.
 The kitchen was fully renovated with kitchen cabinets and I think I saved many thousands of ringgit just for that cabinet alone.
 So, yes, when it comes to secondary units, I prefer to buy renovated units.
-Below are some reasons I love them.
+Below are some reasons I love buying a renovated unit.

 Curtain railings done meant a savings of a few hundred ringgit and we just need to get the measurement to do new curtains.
 I could go on but I think you get the idea.
 All these renovations meant that I could now focus my funds on other things such as a higher qualify sofa, a better bedframe and mattress, a twin-door fridge, branded air-conditioners etc.